[ 一 ]

 Now the general descended, leather boots hitting the road with a thump.
 Tall enough was he that his head nearly brushed the leaves of the willow tree growing by the street.
 In the light of the nearest torch his face was thrown into jarring clarity; there was brutishness about him, accentuated by his thickset frame, though the weariness of his eyes suggested he had not slept well in awhile.
 Weeks’ old stubble adorned his chin.

 He picked up the arrow, turning it over in his fingers.
 When he saw the blue-dyed feathers he let out a snarl, lips curling back in contempt.

 The soldiers separated, trooping down alleyways and side streets.
 They terrorized houses, throwing doors open with ruthless force and ransacking the interior in their search.
 Ignoring the protests of the common-folk, they wrenched open shutters and shook out blankets.
 Archers lined the streets, bows steady as they watched the roofs with a wary eye.

 An arrow from above struck a soldier, the blue letter embedding itself in his chest as he fell.

 “Fire!” the captain yelled.

-In retaliation, a dozen arrows flew from ground to roof.
-The Red Clover ducked, narrowly avoiding an arrow from piercing his eye.
-He ran, and below, the King’s men ran with him, always keeping track of him from the streets, never letting him out of sight.
+A dozen arrows flew from ground to roof.
+The Red Clover ducked, narrowly avoiding one from piercing his eye.
+He ran, and below the King’s men ran with him, always keeping track of him from the streets, never letting him out of sight.
 In front, the line of roofs ended, and there was a gap eight feet wide between the last house and the next one.
 With no hesitation whatsoever the masked stranger hurtled toward it, and he jumped.

 Below, the arrows flew upward in a single, tidal arc.
 A beautiful firework, patterned from metal.